arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 ### Abstraction for all Monads

-We're going to dispell one common misconception.
+We're going to dispel one common misconception.
 Sometimes the word Monad is used to refer to types like Option, Future, Either... and so on, and that's not correct.
 Those are called [datatypes]({{ '/docs/datatypes/intro' | relative_url }}) or just types.
 Let's see the difference!